-The Teacher Education Program and our Advisory Committee are committed to ensuring that all students receive effective, high-level teacher preparation.
+The Teacher Education Program and our Advisory Council are committed to ensuring that all students receive effective, high-level teacher preparation.
 Components of the field-based program include a full range of experiences with culturally diverse and low socioeconomic students as well as students who have perceptual/physical challenges within the same classroom.
-Being organized, using common sense, being a good role model, communicating effectively, having the aptitude to be able to teach through using different methods to meet the needs of students related to student data and assessments are important responsibilities our program and professors desire to address.
-Our students undergo a variety of field-based classroom experiences before their entry into clinical teaching:
+Being organized, good decision-making, being a good role model, communicating effectively, having the aptitude to teach through different methods to meet the needs of students related to student data and assessment are important responsibilities our program and professors desire to address.
+Our students undergo a variety of field-based classroom experiences.
+Before their entry into clinical teaching:

-- Students seeking certification in grades EC-6 receive a comprehensive experience in various elementary classrooms during their sophomore, junior, and senior years before entry into clinical teaching. - Students majoring in secondary or all level subject areas receive a comprehensive experience during their junior and senior years before entry into clinical teaching.
+- Students seeking certification in grades EC-6 receive a comprehensive experience in various elementary classrooms during their sophomore, junior, and senior years before entry into clinical teaching. - Students majoring in secondary or all-level subject areas receive a comprehensive experience during their junior and senior years before entry into clinical teaching.